xyberviri/AWSScripts/README.md

-# AWSScripts
+# Scripts N Stuff
-Collection of scripts to make aws easier to use.
+Collection of scripts to make an administrators life easier.

     Copyright (C) 2017 Xyberviri